How to Plan Your Egypt Trip: A Step-by-Step Guide From Someone Who Lives Here

 E-visa (recommended): Apply online at visa2egypt.gov.eg at least 7 days before travel.
 Single-entry costs $25 USD.
 Multiple-entry costs $60 USD.
 Valid for 30 days from arrival.

 Visa on arrival: Available at Cairo, Hurghada, Luxor, and Sharm El Sheikh airports.
-Same cost ($25 single-entry), but lines can be long after large flights land simultaneously.
+Single-entry costs $30 USD — note this is slightly more than the $25 e-visa, and the rate rose from $25 in March 2026.
+Lines can be long after several flights land at once.
 You pay in USD cash at a bank window before passport control.
 Have exact change — the bank windows do not always have small bills.

 Your passport must be valid for at least 6 months beyond your entry date.
 Keep your entry slip — you will need it when you leave.